Rocky Gorge Rugby: Merger of Rocky Gorge and Columbia RFC

-The first president post merger was Tom "Plank" Bleichner and Mark Butler was the first player-coach of the team.

-Post merger, the new squad played in DII and promptly won the PRU in 1995.
+Post-merger, the new squad played in DII and promptly won the PRU in 1995.
 For the next season, Gorge was placed in the DII-South Division of the Mid-Atlantic Rugby Football Union (MARFU) as part of the PRU.

-Transition from Social Club to Competitive Club
+Transition from social club to competitive club

-The period from 1996 to the late 2000s, Rocky Gorge was a team brimming with untapped potential, but ultimately couldn't put it all together.
-Aside from a two-year period from 2002-2004 where the team qualified for postseason play, Gorge suffered multiple losing seasons.
-For much of the 2000s, Gorge was known to be a social club with the motto of "win or lose, we still booze."
+Aside from two years from 2002 to 2004, where the team qualified for postseason play, Gorge suffered multiple losing seasons.
+For much of the 2000s, Gorge was known to be a social club with the motto "win or lose, we still booze."

 Chris Lee returned to coach the team from 1996 to 1998.
 In 1996, Gorge also held its first Gorge Cup 15s tournament.
-Meant to be a college 15s event that also showcased the Gorge 15s side in a league match, four games were played in the inaugural tournament.
+Meant to be a college 15s event that also showcased the Gorge 15s side in a league match.
+Four games were played in the inaugural tournament.
 Frostburg played Salisbury, the Frostburg Old Boys squared off against the Salisbury Old Boys, and motley crew of Gorge players clashed with UMBC.
 The tournament is still played to this day.

-Additionally, another significant tradition was adopted by the club in 1996.
-On the way to Savannah, Ga. to the St. Patrick's Day tournament, Vince Michalski played "Dancing Queen" by ABBA non-stop for four hours until the CD was broken, he then had another copy on continuous loop and played it until they arrived to their destination.
-From that moment on, "Dancing Queen" is the unlikely team song, dig it.
+Another tradition was adopted by the club in 1996.
+On the way to Savannah, Ga., for the St. Patrick's Day tournament, Vince Michalski played "Dancing Queen" by ABBA non-stop for four hours until the CD was broken.
+He then had another copy on a continuous loop and played it until they arrived at their destination.
+From that moment on, "Dancing Queen" was the team song.

 Former USA Eagle Clarence Culpepper took over coaching duties in 1999.
 Deploying a forward-oriented, smash-mouth, always recycling style of "machine rugby", Culpepper turned a losing record club into a playoff bound squad in 2003.
-Players from local colleges such as Frostburg, Salisbury, St. Mary's, and UMBC joined the team during that time and in the 2002-2003 season, Gorge had a 4-4 record advancing to the MARFU Quarterfinals against Raleigh, but lost 34-8.
+Players from local colleges such as Frostburg, Salisbury, St. Mary's, and UMBC joined the team during that time and in the 2002–2003 season, Gorge had a 4–4 record advancing to the MARFU Quarterfinals against Raleigh, but lost 34–8.